Nov 20, 2017 | Sales Best Practices

 1. Target your prospecting

 The best way to maximize the amount of meetings you have with qualified leads is to focus most of your energy on those qualified prospects who are most likely to be a fit for your tool.
 It seems obvious, but you're probably rolling your eyes over that time you got through a demo only to realize your prospect was about as good of a fit as your high school prom dress/suit was when you tried it on "just to see if it still fits" last year.
-Make sure you utilize the sales intelligence you have to focus on the best prospects, and check in to catch yourself before you go down a rabbit hole of booking meetings just for the sake of booking meetings.
+Make sure you review our prospecting guide, so you focus on the best prospects, and check in to catch yourself before you go down a rabbit hole of booking meetings just for the sake of booking meetings.
 Do your due diligence on networks like LinkedIn important qualifying questions early on (ie- does this prospect even have the right tech stack for your solution?) to better invest your time on leads that are likely to convert.

 Book better meetings with Outreach.